juliantroeps/wordpress-docker-compose/README.md

 _You can do that.
 But there are better ways.
 Let's update this later!_

+## Changes

+### 2018.11.19
+- Bumped gulp version in package.json to 4.0.0
+- Updated gulpfile.js to work with gulp@4.0.0

+If you run into an error while running `gulp watch` check [this issue/comment](https://github.com/gulpjs/gulp-cli/issues/84#issuecomment-272958709).

 ## Todo
 - Gulp image optimization (wp-content/uploads/)
 - Add production workflow -> docker-compose.prod.yml